Minecraft Homeschool Fun-Schooling Class for Gifted Kids 2022-23

-This is the 2022-23 Live Online Minecraft homeschool fun-schooling class about metals, minerals, and the transformation of raw materials.
+This 2022-23 Live Online Minecraft homeschool fun-schooling class for gifted kids is about metals, minerals, and the transformation of raw materials.
 Learners can take this small group online class with regular live, weekly online meetings during Summer 2022 (June-Aug), Fall 2022 (Sept-Dec), and Spring 2023 (Jan-May).
 Scroll down for topics, schedules, and pricing info.

 2022-23 Live Online Minecraft Homeschool Fun-Schooling Class Topics

-It’s an instructor-led, live course with weekly online meetings with the teacher, covering the following topics.
+It’s an instructor-led, live course with weekly online meetings with the teacher, covering the below topics.
+We cover science, chemistry, physics, geology and engineering problems for elementary level gifted kids, using the theme of Minecraft to explore how the real world works.

 If your learner wants to take the small group online class, start by clicking the schedule image above to check the dates and times for Summer 2022 (June-Aug) and Fall 2022 (Sept-Dec).